-To change the font size inside your terminal (Konsole Application): In the menu of Konsole Application, choose "Settings"->"Manage Profiles", then click "Edit Profile...", now you can change the font size in the "Appearance" tab, after changing, click "OK" until you are back to the terminal.
-Now Every new terminal window you open will have the new font size.
+To change the font size inside your terminal: In the menu of Konsole Application, choose "Settings"->"Manage Profiles", then click "Edit Profile...", now you can change the font size in the "Appearance" tab, after changing, click "OK" until you are back to the terminal.
+Now every new terminal window you open will have the new font size.

 To change the font size of your menu bars/window titles: Right click on an empty desktop then choose "Konsole", inside the Konsole, type "kcmshell4 fonts".
 Then you have a dialog box to change your font size.

-With the latest NX Player (5.0.63 or later), the most effecient way is to enable "Remote Resize" in the NX menu.
-To do so:
+With the latest NX Player (5.0.63 or later), the most efficient way is to enable "Remote Resize" in the NX menu: